 With the British Baltic Squadron blockading the

-naval base of Kronstadt on Kotlin Island
+Bolshevik naval base of Kronstadt on Kotlin Island

 laying off Petrograd, warships on both sides were lost.
-On the 4th

-Russian patrols and sunk by the gunfire of
+action with Russian patrols and sunk by the gunfire of

 destroyers 'Azard' and 'Gavriil'.
 She is later raised

-and commissioned into the Soviet Navy as 'L-55' (below -
+and commissioned into the Soviet Navy as 'L-55' (below

 16th/17th June -

-of the Gulf of Finland in Finnish waters
+of the Gulf of Finland in Finnish waters sailed to

 screen, coastal motor boat 'CMB-4' (Lt Agar) armed with

-single 14in torpedo, sank the anchored 'Oleg' during
+a single 14in torpedo, sank the anchored 'Oleg' during

 the night of the 16th/17th, but most of her crew were

 saved.
 'CMB-4' escaped safely under heavy fire.
-Lt Augustine
+Lt

 3rd July - British